-This southern boy, music lover, and longtime foodie is foremost a designer, formally trained as an Architect, with experience in high-end commercial and residential architecture and interiors, as well as lighting, furniture, and graphic design.
-He gained his early experience at Flavin Architects, a boutique residential firm in Boston and has collaborated with designers from Paris, New York, and Vancouver.
+A southern boy, music lover, and longtime foodie, Stephen Martyak is foremost a designer.
+Formally trained as an Architect, he has extensive experience in high-end residential and commercial architecture and interiors, as well as lighting, furniture, and graphic design.
+He gained his early experience at Flavin Architects, a boutique residential firm in Boston and collaborated with designers from Paris, New York, and Vancouver.
 It was later that Stephen discovered his knack for restaurant design and deepened his understanding of the intimate relationship between design and construction while acting as the Director of Design for a Boston-based construction company.

 In the fall of 2019, Stephen relocated to Hoboken, New Jersey with his husband, providing the opportunity to expand the studio's presence in New York City.
 Stephen holds a Bachelors Degree in Design Studies from the Boston Architectural College (Class of 2009 Valedictorian) and a Professional Master of Architecture Degree from Savannah College of Art and Design (SCAD).